streathamchess/streathamchess.github.io/index.md

 with a fast-growing membership and we provide opportunities for chess players of all abilities.

-We’re keen to attract experienced players who are looking for serious competitive chess, casual players who want to play friendly social chess, and newcomers to the game who want to develop their chess skills.
+We’re keen to attract new players off all kinds: experienced players who are looking for serious competitive chess, casual players who want to play friendly social chess, and newcomers to the game who want to develop their chess skills.